AbsharHassan/flood-tracker-app/README.md

 npm run build
 ```

-**Running server and React app concurrently:**
+**Running the server and React app concurrently:**

-If you wish to run your server and React app in the same terminal, you can do so by running the following command in the root of application:
+If you wish to run the server and React app in the same terminal, you can do so by running the following command in the root of application:

 ```
 npm run dev
 ```

 This will start up both the server and React app in the same terminal.
 Make sure you have all required environment variables set up and dependencies installed.

+## Future Enhancements

+This is the first iteration of Flood Tracker.
+The application will continue to grow.
+Here are some of the planned enhancments and new features:

+- **AI-Based Prediction Feature**: Introducing an AI-based predictive model that utilizes NASA's datasets and other APIs to forecast potential flooding events.
+This feature will aim to identify areas more vulnerable to flooding based on historical data, enhancing proactive measures and preparedness.

+- **Improved Data Accuracy**: Implementing advanced algorithms for more precise flood detection and land classification.

+- **Expanded Geographic Coverage**: Extending the application’s capabilities to cover more regions and countries.

+- **More Frequent Data Updates**: Upgrading the system to release more frequent updates.

+- **API Development**: Creating a public API for wider access to Flood Tracker’s data and services.